 Employers should have a system in place to refer an affected worker to an occupational health practitioner or dermatologist with expertise in occupational skin disease to recommend appropriate workplace adjustments.
+In circumstances where staff have to take time off due to the condition of the skin, fast tracking to in house dermatological specialists should be considered by the occupational health team.
 Under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR, 2013) employers also have a duty to report cases of occupational skin disease.
 Cases must first be confirmed by a registered medical practitioner such as the person's GP or occupational health physician.